 Roger’s wheezing came less frequently and he when he coughed, blood trickled from his nose and mouth.
 Everything was getting farther and farther away, but he could clearly see Sun crying in front of him.
 He wanted to comfort her, to tell her that he came to save her and that it would be alright.
 What was he doing on the floor?
 He tried lifting a hand, but his body was too heavy.
 Behind Sun he could see John picking something up off the ground.
 That’s right, John had shot him.
 Why?
 He thought John was his partner, but now he was the reason Roger lay dying.

 Oh, was that what was happening?
-Everything was just so irrelevant now and death didn’t seem that bad.
+The chill that had crept into his bones suddenly felt so warm and inviting.
+Was he finally going to join his family?
+If that was the case, death didn’t seem that bad.
 But if death wasn’t a bad option, why was Sun so sad?
-Roger didn’t want the last thing he saw in this world to be sadness.
+He was going to see his son and wife again, and he didn’t want Sun’s crying face to be the last thing he saw.

 Sun bent down and put her ear next to Roger’s lips when she saw he was trying to say something.

 “Smile,” he uttered.